aaronlindsay879/savecodec/README.md

 * Floats (f32 and f64)

 ##### Composite, user defined types
-You can define your own types with creating a "types" entry in the config file as follows:
+You can define your own types with creating a `types` entry in the config file as follows:
 ```yaml
 types:
   upgrade: